Nelson (opera): Act 1

 Naples, 1798.
 The palazzo of the English ambassador, Sir William Hamilton.
 At a grand reception, the fortune-teller Mme.
 Serafina prophesies to Nelson that he will have to choose between love and duty.
 He meets Emma, and they realise that they love each other.

 Act II

 Scene I

 Dover Street, London, 1800.
 Nelson's wife chides him with his passion for Emma, but Emma herself declares her love for him.

 Scene II

 August 1805, a few weeks before the Battle of Trafalgar.
 A garden in Nelson's country retreat, Merton Place, outside London.
 Lord Minto and Captain Hardy advise Nelson to end his affair with Emma, which has become the talk of the town.
-Emma arrives and the lovers pledge their affection, but at this moment a summons artrives to instruct Nelson to take command of the Fleet.
+Emma arrives and the lovers pledge their affection, but at this moment a summons arrives to instruct Nelson to take command of the Fleet.

 Act III

 Scene I

 Outside the George Inn, Portsmouth.
 Nelson is boarding his ship, the H.M.S.
 Victory.
 He and Emma bid each other farewell.